 You may not have heard of Anna Hope Hudson (1869–1957) or Ethel Sands (1873–1962), two early twentieth-century female painters whose paintings are scarcely remembered today.
 They were also in a long-term lesbian relationship throughout most of their lives.

-Formerly regarded by some as two unmarried women cohabitating or simply referred to as 'longtime companions', the increasing awareness of obscured LGBTQ+ histories has meant that the romantic relationship between these two women is now widely acknowledged.
+Formerly regarded by some as two unmarried women cohabitating or simply referred to as 'longtime companions', the increasing awareness of obscured LGBTQ+ histories has meant that the romantic relationship between these two women is now acknowledged.

 So who were Anna and Ethel?